ruyanglin/7shifts/README.md

     ```shell script
     $ make compile
    ```
- Which compiles the java files to the class files
+ Which compiles the Java files to the class files

  2. `cd src`